gradle/gradle/design-docs/testing-user-build-logic.md

 There is no attempt to auto delete the .gradle-test-kit dir after test execution.
 The management of the directory to run in is not in scope, and will likely be handled by other mechanisms in the future (e.g. JUnit rule @TemporaryFolder).

+#### User environment inheritance

+The test runner will explicitly not inherit the user's Gradle “environment” (GRADLE_OPTS etc.).
+It will also not be desirable to inherit the user's gradleUserHome as it may contain per user init scripts that effect the tests.
+However, it is desirable to reuse the user's artifact cache in order to avoid redownloading dependencies.
+Currently, we don't have a way to specify the location of the artifact cache individually.
+This capability will need to be added to Gradle.

-## Story 4: A user functionally debugs their custom build logic
+## Story: A user functionally debugs their custom build logic

-## Story 5: A user gets more precise information about what happened when the test build was executed
+## Story: A user gets more precise information about what happened when the test build was executed

 ### Discussion